tchajed/thesis/3-goose.md

 word, but can be smaller.
 When allocating a new pointer, the semantics flattens composite values and stores the elements in a sequence of contiguous addresses.

-With a flattened representation we need non-trivial code to read a struct field through a pointer, especially if the field is itself a struct.
+With a flattened representation we need non-trivial code to read a struct through a pointer, particularly when some of its fields are themselves flattened structs.
 We implemented this code by augmenting the "schema" that represents a struct type with not only the fields, but their types as well.
 The exact types are not important, but we do need the entire tree of how big each field is and the shape of each field in